19 May Embracing our aging faces and bodies isn’t always easy–but it’s necessary

 The answer?
 Is it as simple as no longer reading the magazines and buying into the anti-aging hype?

 I think it lies, in part, in examining ourselves with an attitude of gratitude and appreciation.
 Listing the positives, not the negatives.
 Focusing on the contribution we are to our family and friends and the world around us.
-All of which are not restricted to a certain age.
+None of which are restricted to a certain age.

 We must take back the narrative.